haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js_init.md

 {%endhighlight%}

-To initialize a {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} with options, use notation similar to the following:
+To initialize a {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} with options, use notation similar to the following:

 {%highlight js%}